 This report combines results from the 2018, 2019 and 2020 Employer Satisfaction Surveys to publish results for Table A and B universities at institution level as shown in Table 6.
 This is consistent with the approach utilised on the QILT website where results are pooled across surveys to increase the number of responses, and confidence intervals are published to improve the robustness and validity of the data.
 The number of employer responses in the 2018 to 2020 surveys across institutions is shown in Appendix 3.
 There are over 12,530 employer responses across universities, ranging from over 907 responses for The University of Melbourne down to 58 responses for Bond University and 41 responses for the University of Divinity.
 The QILT reports and website do not publish results where there are fewer than 25 survey responses.
 For this reason, results for individual non-university higher education institution (NUHEIs) are not shown since for most NUHEIs the number of employer responses is too small.

 Employer satisfaction is broadly similar across most of Australia’s Table A and B universities, with consistently high levels of satisfaction.
-Nonetheless, Table 6 demonstrates the ESS has the capacity to discriminate between universities, with overall satisfaction ranging from 92.9 per cent to 77.5 per cent Employer satisfaction was rated highest for graduates from Bond University and the University of Divinity, at 92.9 per cent and 92.3 per cent respectively.
+Nonetheless, Table 6 demonstrates the ESS has the capacity to discriminate between universities, with overall satisfaction ranging from 92.9 per cent to 77.5 per cent.
+Employer satisfaction was rated highest for graduates from Bond University and the University of Divinity, at 92.9 per cent and 92.3 per cent respectively.
 Note, however, the small number of responses for Bond University and the University of Divinity means there is are wide confidence intervals associated with these estimates and as a result employer satisfaction cannot said to be significantly higher at this institution than at other institutions.
 Other universities rated highly by employers include the Australian Catholic University and the University of Wollongong, reporting 89.8 per cent and 89.7 per cent overall satisfaction by employers respectively.

 Table 6: Employer satisfaction by institution (universities only), 2018 to 2020